pybamm-team/PyBaMM/docs/source/user_guide/installation/install-source-windows.rst

 Manual install
 ~~~~~~~~~~~~~~

-We recommend to install PyBaMM within a virtual environment, in order not to alter any distribution python files.
+We recommend installing PyBaMM within a virtual environment to avoid altering any distribution of Python files.

-In the same Command Prompt shell where you've set the environment variables, install ``virtualenv`` by exexuting the following command:
+In the same Command Prompt shell where you've set the environment variables, install ``virtualenv`` by executing the following command:

 .. code:: bash